 The MSFCMA as amended in 1996 created a requirement for federal agencies to consult with the NOAA NMFS when their actions or activities may adversely affect habitat identified by federal regional fishery management councils or NMFS as EFH.
 Rules published by the NOAA Fisheries (50 C.F.R. §§ 600.805 - 600.930) specify that any Federal agency that authorizes, funds or undertakes, or proposes to authorize, fund, or undertake an activity which could adversely affect EFH is subject to the consultation provisions of the above-mentioned act and identifies consultation requirements.
-The Trustees will initiate EFH consultation prior to the release of the Final RP/EA.
-The Trustees do not believe that any of the restoration projects set forth in this draft RP/EA will adversely affect EFH.
+At the time of this Final RP/EA's release, EFH consultations are preparing to be initiated.
+The Trustees do not believe that any of the restoration projects set forth in this Final RP/EA will adversely affect EFH.